September 29, 2007

 Extra Miles – 1

-It’s another truly misty morning, and the overnight rain seems to have ceased.
+It’s a truly misty morning in the woods.
+The overnight rain seems to have stopped.

 I drift through some enchanted forest near Hazen’s Notch – a gap in the mountains named after General Moses Hazen.
 He built a military road through here during the Revolutionary War, likely under direct order of General Washington.